FairwindsOps/astro/DESIGN.md

 ```

 ## Related Work
 * [Rodd](https://github.com/FairwindsOps/rodd).
 Rodd is our current monitor management solution that takes a config file as input and creates terraform as output.
-The main differentiators between rodd and dd-manager are:
+The main differentiators between rodd and astro are:
-  * rodd requires manual updates to state, dd-manager does not
+  * rodd requires manual updates to state, astro does not
   * rodd supports creating monitors for non-kubernetes items

-  Rodd's features complement dd-manager because it supports edge cases that dd-manager does not (for example, creating monitors for things that aren't defined in a Kubernetes cluster).
+  Rodd's features complement astro because it supports edge cases that astro does not (for example, creating monitors for things that aren't defined in a Kubernetes cluster).

 * [Datadog Terraform Provider](https://www.terraform.io/docs/providers/datadog/index.html).
 The terraform provider can provision downtime, monitors, synthetics, and dashboards.
 Using the provider is effective but it all must be managed manually.